christmeunier/localization-support/README.md

 You can find the Nevron Dictionary Editor in your distribution repository.

-The main window of the application is divided into two areas - on the left one is shown a navigation tree view, which lets you select a category whose items to edit and on the right side is the table, which contains the keys and their translations for the selected category.
+When you open a TMX dictionary you will see a table which contains the Key, Translation and Note columns.
+The Key column contains the original English (en-US) strings and the Translation column contains the corresponding translation.

 <u><b>User Interface</b></u>
 <br />